-From 1 October 2013, anyone trading in scrap metal will be required to obtain a licence in order to carry on business as a Scrap Metal Dealer.
+Anyone trading in scrap metal is required to obtain a licence in order to carry on business as a Scrap Metal Dealer.

 The Act brings together the current scrap metal and motor salvage schemes and in doing so will reduce duplication.
 There will be two types of licence;

 Site Licence – authorises the licence holder to carry on business at any site within the authority’s area which is identified in the licence.
 This includes transporting scrap metal to and from those sites from any local authority area.
 The Act defines a site as ‘any premises used in the course of carrying on business as a scrap metal dealer (whether or not metal is kept there)’.

 Collector’s Licence – authorises the licence holder to carry on business as a mobile collector in the authority’s area.
 A collector’s licence must be in the name of an individual.
 The Act defines a collector as ‘a person who (a) carries on business as a scrap metal dealer otherwise than at a site, and (b) regularly engages, in the course of that business, in collecting waste materials and old, broken, worn out or defaced articles by means of visits from door to door’.

 All documents supporting this application must be supplied within three working days, otherwise the application may be deemed incomplete and be rejected.
 The application process will not start until all information has been received.

 As part of the application process, applicants will be required to produce a basic disclosure from Disclosure Scotland.
 The certificate must be no older than three months on the date of application.
 In the case of a company being the applicant, then a basic disclosure will be required from each Director, Shadow Director, Company Secretary and Partner involved in the company, along with a disclosure from each person identified as a Site Manager.